-People who use the service and their representatives were positive about the care they received and praised the quality of the staff and management.
+People who used the service were positive about the care they received and praised the quality of the staff and management.
 We observed staff interacting with people in a friendly and respectful way.
 Staff respected people's choices and privacy and responded to requests for assistance.

-People and their representatives told us they felt safe when receiving care.
+People told us they felt safe when receiving care.
 People were involved in developing and reviewing their care plans.
 Systems were in place to protect people from abuse and harm and staff knew how to use them.
 Medicines were stored safely in the home and staff had received suitable training in medicines management and administration.
 People received the support they needed to take their medicines.